 Dr. Joan Ferrini-Mundy

-After receiving her Ph.D. in mathematics education from the University of New Hampshire (UNH) Department of Mathematics in 1980, Ferrini-Mundy spent two years as a postdoctoral associate there, and one year in the Department of Mathematics at Mount Holyoke College, where she co-founded the SummerMath for Teachers program.
-She returned to UNH in 1983 as an assistant professor of mathematics, rising to the rank of full professor in 1994.
+After earning her Ph.D. in mathematics education from the University of New Hampshire (UNH) in 1980, Ferrini-Mundy was a postdoctoral associate there, then a visiting assistant professor in the Department of Mathematics at Mount Holyoke College, where she co-founded the SummerMath for Teachers program.
+She returned to UNH as an assistant professor of mathematics and rose to the rank of full professor.

 On leave, Ferrini-Mundy served as director of the Mathematical Sciences Education Board at the National Academy of Sciences, and subsequently joined the mathematics and teacher education faculty of Michigan State University (MSU) and served as associate dean for science and mathematics education in the College of Natural Science and director of the Division of Science and Mathematics Education.

 Her numerous awards and recognitions include the U.S. Senior Executive Service Presidential Rank Award of Distinguished Executive, MSU’s University Distinguished Professorship, election as a Fellow of the American Association for the Advancement of Science and of the American Mathematical Society, and the 2020 recipient of the NIFA/APLU Seaman A. Knapp Award in recognition of her leadership and contributions to food and agricultural sciences.